Victim of police assault at heart of case: 'I'm ecstatic'

 Christopher Loeb, victim of police assault in Spota case: 'I'm ecstatic'

-Christopher Loeb spent the last few weeks inside an overflow courtroom in federal court in Central Islip, reliving the most difficult moments of his life at the trial of former Suffolk District Attorney Thomas Spota: His assault seven years ago at the hands of former Suffolk Police Chief James Burke, a Spota protégé.
+Christopher Loeb spent the last few weeks inside a courtroom in federal court in Central Islip at the trial of former Suffolk County District Attorney Thomas Spota, reliving the most difficult moments of his life: His assault seven years ago at the hands of former Suffolk Police Chief James Burke, a Spota protégé.

-Loeb listened to testimony from several witnesses in the six-week trial of former Suffolk District Attorney Thomas Spota and his anti-corruption chief, Christopher McPartland, who were convicted Tuesday morning of helping Burke and others cover up Loeb’s assault in a Hauppauge precinct on Dec.
+Loeb listened to testimony from several witnesses in the six-week trial of Spota and his anti-corruption chief, Christopher McPartland, who were convicted Tuesday morning of helping Burke and others cover up Loeb’s assault in a Hauppauge precinct on Dec.
 14, 2012.

 “Seven years later, the hell that I’ve been through, the trauma,” said Loeb, 33 and living in Suffolk, reflecting on the verdict afterward as he stood outside the federal courtroom.
 “I’m ecstatic. … This is the greatest Christmas present.”